Paul Finebaum calls out Steve Sarkisian for 'whining and complaining' after viral Ole Miss comments

 “With Sark we’re talking about what coaches and ADs say all the time on background, which, to me, is more light-hearted mud-slinging in the SEC, which I personally think is fantastic in the offseason as a reporter,” she said.
 “Oh, and by the way, there were some Mannings that went to Ole Miss who had some pretty good seasons there, and Sark has a quarterback with the same last name.
 So I’m also wondering how that might play out in the locker room.”

-In all probability the story started up by Steve Sarkisian will likely blow over soon enough.
+In all probability, the story started by Steve Sarkisian will likely blow over soon enough.
 But it certainly made for some levity during the long offseason.